-If you have the option, your main Prep Zone should be on the side of the sink closest to your stove and oven with your Clean Zone on the side of the sink area that is directly above the dishwasher and away from the Cook Zone.
+Your main Prep Zone should be on the side of the sink closest to your stove and oven.
+Your Clean Zone is best located on the side of the sink area that is directly above the dishwasher and away from the Cook Zone.

-If possible, also create a breakfast area in your kitchen that contains the toaster, coffee/tea pots and mugs, honey, jams, fruit basket and assorted cereals.
+This area would contain the toaster, coffee/teapots and mugs, honey, jams, fruit basket and assorted cereals.

 Stacked/tiered shelves work well for storing canned goods and extra condiments.
 Plastic or rubber covered wire shelves can now be found in almost every superstore.

 When purchasing storage containers always buy square or rectangular shapes.
 They typically hold more volume and take up less space than their round counterparts.
 They stack neatly and store flush against each other.

 Store extra tea bags, spice mixes, and baking packets in their own baskets or boxes without lids.
 Your packets will be neatly contained and easily accessed.

 Consider the vertical space available between each shelf, in every cabinet.
 Typically, there is a major amount of unused space within each cabinet.
 Riser racks will double your square footage.
 Top shelves and coffee cup shelves usually benefit greatly with these riser shelves.